How do Stosa Kitchens compare with other kitchen brands?

 If you’re looking for a new kitchen, you might be considering Stosa kitchens.
 Stosa are an Italian kitchen brand and are one of many brands sold by independent kitchen showrooms.

-How do Stosa compare in price and quality with other kitchen brands?
+So, how do Stosa compare in price and quality with other kitchen brands?
 We’ll look at comparisons with high-street chains such as Wren and Magnet and trade-only outlets such as Howdens and Benchmarx.
-We’ll also look at how they compare with other brands sold by independent kitchen showrooms.
+We’ll also look at how they compare to other brands sold by independent kitchen showrooms.

 How do Stosa Kitchens compare with the high-street chains and trade-only suppliers?

-Your first thought when looking for a new kitchen, might be to try one of the high-street chains.
+Your first thought when looking for a kitchen, might be to try one of the high-street chains such as Wren and Magnet.
 After all, they’re familiar names, and the chances are there’s one within easy reach of where you live.
-Alternatively, you might investigate one of the trade-only suppliers.
+Alternatively, you might investigate one of the trade-only suppliers such as Howdens or Benchmarx.
 You can’t access these directly, of course, but you could get a builder to buy it for you.

 So how do Stosa Kitchens compare in price and quality with these places?